 Loans to expand your business are available through funding guaranteed by the Small Business Administration (SBA).
 SBA loan programs are less risky for lenders because the federal agency guarantees a percentage of the loan, up to 85% in some cases.
 Lenders partner with the SBA to offer these competitive loans to borrowers who might not have qualified for conventional small business loans.

-If you’re looking for a business loan for property renovation, consider an SBA 7(a) loan.
+When you’re in search of how to obtain working capital for expansion or business property renovations, consider an SBA 7(a) loan.
 This kind of financing allows qualified borrowers to access up to $5 million to fund business needs, including renovations, as well as:

 - New construction